nufeb/NUFEB-2/docs/source/fix_growth_het.rst

 and takes also into account the related decay and endogenous respiration processes.

-The fix is called in each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid properties.
+The fix is called in each biological step (see :doc:`run_style nufeb <run_style_nufeb>`) to update atom and grid attributes.
 The following forward Euler method is implemented to update the mass (*m*) and outer mass (*om*) of each atom in the group: